Divergent-Insights/dbt-dataquality/README.md

 dbt run-operation load_log_tests
 dbt run --select dbt_dataquality.tests

-# Optionally, since this an incremental model you can use the --full-refresh option to rebuild the model
+# Optionally, the dbt_dataquality packages created incremental models so don't forget that you can use the --full-refresh option to rebuild them
 dbt run --full-refresh --select dbt_dataquality.tests
 ```